Crispy & Golden Sugar-Coated Goodies

 Coated in cinnamon sugar, these fried treats are one of my favourite comfort foods.
 I love to dip them into melted chocolate.
 Some people may prefer vegan caramel or vegan dulce de leche.
+Either way, I can assure you that you will love these churros no matter how you choose to serve them, as they are deliciously sweet, golden brown and so satisfying.

 What Are Churros?